Frequently asked questions

-The FLC can reject a partner report and revert it to the PP for corrections.
+This is only possible if the FLC rejects a partner report and reverts it to the PP for corrections.
 By using this function the PP needs to resubmit the partner report and the FLC starts with the verification procedure from the beginning again.
-The PP cannot change any submitted partner report.
-However, the FLC has a possibility to enter corrections and/or additional information in some parts of the eMS such as the list of expenditures and the FLC report.
+The FLC also has a possibility to enter corrections and/or additional information in some parts of the eMS such as the list of expenditures and the FLC report.
 No specific instructions are set for the communication between FLC and PP. For more details please check the eMS technical guidance for controlling.

 Is it necessary to provide more detailed information in the field “description” when filling in the list of expenditure in the eMS?